ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 So in a nutshell, one should start with strikes deep out of the money (OTM), with low liquidity and the possibility of high inefficiency.
 I will discuss this (fairly contrarian) view in another post.
 For now, I also have some remarks on quantiative recommendations.

+### The case against delta

+I've [noted before](% post_url 2021-07-04-choosing-expirations %}) that I do not like discussing options Greeks.
+Here is an example of why.

+I just watched a Tasty Trade video discussing the "perfect delta" to trade at.
+They roughly agreed with my point that the answer is not clear, and their explanations were actually pretty similar to mine, at least in spirit.
+However, as part of their discussion, they kept saying something to the effect of:

+> Our research shows that 0.5 delta contracts are the most capital efficient.

+That claim bugs me to no end, and here's why: A 0.5 delta contract is synonymous with an ATM contract.
+The conclusion of their research was the trivial fact that an ATM contract is most premium-efficient.

+This is just one instance demonstrating the harm of options Greeks: They mostly serve to obfuscate.
+This case was perhaps a mostly harmless instance of grandstanding, but sometimes the obfuscation leads to real detriment.

+The harms of using delta to choose strikes include the following:

+1. Its computation is opaque.
+You do not know exactly how your broker computes it, and how often they update it.
+2. Its affect on concrete quantities is opaque.
+Directionality is perhaps obvious - like a general proportionality between volatility and delta - but the exact relationship is not clear and adds unnecessary uncertainty to your trading strategy.
+3. Depending on the source, it's possible that delta is computed simply via the Black-Scholes model, which is agnostic to current options prices.
+This leaves important information on the table.

 ### Rate of return

-In the presence of so many strikes in any single options chain, how does one ground oneself (preferably quantitatively) to make a choice?
+So in the presence of so many strikes in any single options chain, how does one ground oneself (preferably quantitatively) to make a choice?
 My recommendation is simple: rate of return.
 It is the quantity that is easiest to compute and understand, and at the end of all things, it is the only quantity that matters.
+You can easily compute it yourself, and this allows you to ensure that you are trading using real time data - a priceless advantage.

 However, this still doesn't help you decide which rate of return is best.
 There isn't really a clean answer.
 As I noted in the introduction, variable opportunistic factors should swamp almost any rule of thumb.